ucsd-cse8a-f18/ucsd-cse8a-f18.github.io/index.md

 * Instructor and TA office hours

+* Private questions to instructors on the class discussion board on Piazza

 Remember to always read the programming assignment description carefully.
 Some programming assignments will be **pair-programming** assignments, where you are expected to develop the algorithm and code in close collaboration with a partner; others will be **individual** assignments, where you will gain confidence with your own mastery of the material.

+PA0 counts towards 2% of your overall course grade, the rest of the assignments (PA1 through PA8) each count towards 5% of your overall course grade.

 <h3 id="exams">Exams</h3>